Dzibanche Maya Ruins Tour

 Tour meeting point

-This tour departs from The Native Choice office 4 blocks from the Costa Maya Port.
+This tour departs from The Native Choice Kiosk a few steps outside the Costa Maya Port.
 Email confirmation will include easy to follow directions, contact info and a map.

 In Costa Maya the port is privately owned and controlled by the cruise lines.
 Local companies don't have access to pick up guests nor have representatives there.